environment-toolkit/et/README.md

 ## Start with an example

-Below is an comfra.yaml file, we'll be using this example to explain how everything works.
+Below is an et.yml file, we'll be using this example to explain how everything works.

 ```
 class: compute
 code: outfra

 data:
   aws:
-    role: arn:aws:iam::211125614781:role/Comfra-Deployment
+    role: arn:aws:iam::211125614781:role/et-deployment
     state:
-        bucket: comfra-example-prod
+        bucket: et-example-prod
-        role: arn:aws:iam::211125614781:role/Comfra-Bucket
+        role: arn:aws:iam::211125614781:role/et-bucket
   environment: prod
   region: us-east1